Important information for carrying hand sanitiser

 To nullify the danger, the empty fuel container must be allowed to drain for at least 1 hour and the container left uncapped for a minimum of 6 hours to allow any residual fuel to evaporate; or cooking oil can be added to the container to elevate the flash point and then empty the fuel tank.
 There must be no strong smell of fuel remaining on the container.
-The cap must then be securely fastened and be wrapped in an absorbent material such as paper towel and placed in a polyethylene or equivalent bag.
-The top of the bag must then be sealed or gathered and closed with an elastic band or twine.
+The cap must then be securely fastened and be wrapped in an absorbent material such as a paper towel and placed in a polyethylene or equivalent bag.
+The top of the bag must then be sealed or gathered and closed with an elastic band or twine

-Spare/loose batteries must be in carry-on baggage only with the terminals protected against short circuiting.
+Any spare/loose or removed batteries, must be in carry-on baggage only with the terminals protected against short circuiting.

-Note: A maximum of 2 spare fuel cells are permitted per guest and must travel as carry-on baggage only.
+Permitted as carry-on or checked baggage.
+Fuel quantity must not exceed 200ml (liquids), 200g (solids) or 120ml (gas).
+A maximum of two spare fuel cells are permitted per guest and must travel as carry-on baggage only.